Mr Aby Eiluorior

-Abraham holds an LLB (first class honours) from the University of Bradford where he was admitted under the Bradford University Sanctuary Scholarship programme.
-He also obtained an LLM (International Law and Governance) from Durham University, and immediately commenced his PhD in November 2020.
-Abraham actively campaigns for LGBTQ and migrants’ welfare, rights and justice, and has offered assistance to vulnerable and marginalised asylum seekers, refugees, and migrants within the North-East of England on a diverse range of issues, including access to legal advice and representation which seeks to address systemic issues within the asylum application process in the UK.
-He sits on the Policy Council of Liberty, (UK’s foremost human rights organisation), and he is a trustee of regional and local asylum seekers and refugees’ groups in the region, including Friends of Drop-In (FODI Sunderland), and has also vice-chaired of Sunderland City of Sanctuary since 2015.
-He co-founded the Sunderland Rainbow Sanctuary Seekers group which provides comprehensive support to LGBTQ asylum seekers in the region.
-Abraham is a member of the Socio-Legal Studies Association, Law and Society Association of America, and the Refugee Council Advocacy Network.
+Abraham is a PhD researcher, a co-deputy director of the Centre for Law and Global Justice at Durham University, and a part-time tutor.
+He holds an LLB (first-class honours) from the University of Bradford, where he got admitted under the Bradford University Sanctuary Scholarship programme.
+He has also been a Longford Trust scholar since 2018.
+He obtained an LLM (International Law and Governance) from Durham University and commenced his PhD in November 2020.
+Abraham actively campaigns for LGBTQ and migrants’ welfare, rights, and justice and has aided vulnerable and marginalised asylum seekers, refugees, and migrants in the North-East region of England on a diverse range of issues, including access to legal advice and representation which seeks to address systemic issues within the asylum application process in the UK.
+He sits on the Policy Council of Liberty (UK’s foremost human rights organisation), is a trustee of regional and local asylum seekers and refugees’ groups, including Friends of Drop-In (FODI Sunderland), and has been the vice-chair of Sunderland City of Sanctuary since 2015.
+In 2017, he co-founded the Sunderland Rainbow Sanctuary Seekers group (SURASS) which provides comprehensive support to LGBTQ asylum seekers within the Northeast.
+Abraham was elected a Fellow of the Royal Society of Arts (FRSA) in 2021, and he is a Research Affiliate with the Refugee Law Initiative (RLI) at the University of London’s School of Advanced Study.
+He is also a member of the Socio-Legal Studies Association, Law and Society Association of America, and the Refugee Council Advocacy Network.

 - International human rights law

 - The legal protection of asylum seekers, refugees, migrants